FabianMaeurer/TensorCategories.jl/docs/src/RingCategory.md

 set_associator!(I, 3,3,3,3, inv(sqrt(F(2))).*[1 1; 1 -1])
 ```

 At the current state of development the unit object has to be set manually.
 Other structure like spherical structures are set as identities, which might or might not be correct.
-If you know your category to be spherical you can set the canonical spherical structure such that ``\dim X_i = \mathrm{fpdim}\,X_i`` by applying ``set_canonical_spherical(::RingCategory)`` to it.
+If you know your category to be spherical you can set the canonical spherical structure such that ``\dim X_i = \mathrm{fpdim}\,X_i`` by applying ``set_canonical_spherical(::SixJCategory)`` to it.
 It is also possible to set a braiding.

 ```@example FC
 set_one!(I, [1,0,0])